Front-End Developer RoadMap for 2022

 A front-end developer is a person who develops the user interface of the website and applications.
 They are responsible for determining the structure and design of the web application, build features to improve user experience, make a balance between design and functionality, optimize web app for different devices, optimize pages for speed and scalability, use different markup languages for coding web pages, maintain brand consistency and write reusable codes.
 In simple terms, front-end development refers to the lines of code that determine the operation and structure of the user interface.

 However, the front-end web development is not just limited to using HTML, CSS or JS instead there are a bunch of other technologies that you need to learn if you wanna become a prominent developer this year.

-How to become a front-end developer in 2021?
-So here’s the roadmap I was referring to at the beginning of this blog.
+How to become a front-end developer in 2022?
+So here’s the developer roadmap I was referring to at the beginning of this blog.
 It includes personal recommendations, alternative options, and other good-to-know technologies and tools that you can learn anytime.

 Top Skills A Front-End Developer Should Have